bibleexchange/romans__textbook/textbook/en/0101_pauls-introduction-and-the-sin-of-the-gentiles.md

 The just remain so by the keeping power of God.
 In this world of sin, the Christian needs the preserving power of God to keep him on the straightway that leads unto life.
 Jesus said that no man could pluck the sheep out of His hand (Jn.
 10:28).
 This does not mean that God ever takes away the choice of man.
 Christians must choose to serve God, to live is an everyday experience (The just shall live) that requires a continual receiving of God's power by faith.

-## the sin of the gentiles (1:18–32)
+## The sin of the Gentiles (1:18–32)

 ### All are guilty (1:18)

-All mankind needs to be justified through Jesus, or the wrath of God will be revealed against it (1:18).
-Jesus is the only way to salvation and those who do not chose to accept the provision of Christ are condemned (John 3:18).
+All mankind needs to be justified through Jesus or the wrath of God will be revealed against it (1:18).
+Jesus is the only way to salvation, and those who do not chose to accept the provision of Christ are condemned (John 3:18).

 ### Gentile guilt (1:19–32)